 .

 Other programming environments might have native APIs to watch memory pressure/low memory events.
 Most notable is probably GLib’s GMemoryMonitor.
 It currently uses the per-system Linux PSI interface as the backend, but operates differently than the above: memory pressure events are picked up by a system service, which then propagates this through D-Bus to the applications.
 This is typically less than ideal, since this means each notification event has to traverse three processes before being handled.
 This traversal creates additional latencies at a time where the system is already experiencing adverse latencies.
-Moreover, it focusses on system-wide PSI events, even though service-local ones are generally the better approach.
+Moreover, it focuses on system-wide PSI events, even though service-local ones are generally the better approach.